To prevent stroke rehab from getting boring, it’s helpful to find fun activities for stroke patients to do at home.

 - Trivia.
 Give your memory and critical thinking a workout with some trivia.

 - Reading.
 A good book is perhaps the most classic cognitive activity for stroke patients.
 Try reading some books for stroke recovery.
+If your concentration is decreased, you can start with reading short articles on interesting topics.

 Gross & Fine Motor Activities for Stroke Recovery